Meet our amazing Tutors...

 Ann McFadyen: Stained Glass and Craft Classes

 Ann has years of experience teaching crafts, including embroidery, crewel, tapestry, hardanger or any other type of stitching.
-She has also been teaching Stained Glass at Forgan for ten years and can offer invaluable technical and creative expertise.
+Ann has been a member of FAC for over 30 years, attending classes in Crafts, Painting, Felting and Languages.
+She has been a tutor since 1999, teaching Crafts and (for the last 13 years) Stained Glass.

 Dawn White: Photography for Beginners, Advanced Photography and Photoshop / Lightbox